The Path of the VirusLast updated August 17th 2020, 12:30:52am

 Because your body hadn’t seen SARS-CoV-2 before — it’s “foreign” to your immune system — your body will not have a solid plan to deal with it right away.
-When it does recognize the virus, it deploys first the which consists of barrier defenses (such as the mucus and cilia and also tight junctions between cells), secreted chemicals, and white blood cells.
+When it does recognize the virus, it deploys first the innate immune system which consists of barrier defenses (such as the mucus and cilia and also tight junctions between cells), secreted chemicals, and white blood cells.
 There are several different types of key white blood cells — macrophages, dendritic cells, and neutrophils — and they all have slightly different methods of attack.

 In general, though, these white blood cells are able to broadly recognize and attack a wide variety of organisms that can cause disease, whether they be bacteria, fungi, or viruses (like SARS-CoV2).
 In some cases white blood cells can identify your own cells that have been infected and induce them to kill themselves before the virus can get out.

-The innate immune response causes some symptoms of illness.
+The innate immune response causes many symptoms of illness.
 For example, our innate immune system produces a fever as both a means to kill the virus (higher temperature might make it harder for the virus to survive) and also as a signal to the rest of the immune system that it’s time to kick in.

 Several days later (typically 4 to 7 days after exposure), the “adaptive immune response” enters the fight to support the initial innate response.
 This response is targeted rather than general — that is, it is a response that is specific to this virus.
 The adaptive immune response involves, for instance, the production of antibodies to the virus.
 These come in a few variants, all starting with “Ig” (short for immunoglobulin) and distinguished by their last letter (so you’ve got IgM, IgG, IgA…).
 They all have slightly different functions, but in the end they work together to kill the virus.